stereobooster/astro-customize-markdown/extended-proposal.md

 If components for MD would work the same way as MDX, they would inherit the same problems as described in [astro-customize-markdown](https://github.com/stereobooster/astro-customize-markdown).

 If current MDX overrides are good enough for your use case, you can rename all files from `.md` to `.mdx`.

+## PS

+The main questions are:

+- If current overrides for MDX are good enough for your use cases, what prevents you to rename all files from `.md` to `.mdx`?
+- If there is an intention to implement different API how would it look like?
+Will new API be compatible with MDX?